krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 - __access keys__ for programmatic access,
 - __server certificates__, which can be used for some services as well.

+Server certificates and certificate-based authentication:
+- provides an authentication experience where you __authenticate once__ and then can access aws resources without re-entering your credentials
+- CBA requires a private certificate authority (CA) to create private certificates to identify users.
+- Short-lived certificates are used with CBA to reduce the potential impact of a compromised credential.

 IAM users:
 - IAM user is an entity that represent a person or a service.
 - By default, they cannot access anything in the account.